sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

-Temporary wiki for organizing the informal reading groups at the Arithmetic Statistics program at MSRI.
+Temporary wiki for organizing things at the Arithmetic Statistics program at MSRI.

 This is [[/subpage|an example of how to make a separate subpage correctly]].